-One of the most important things any business owner can do to prepare for periods of uncertainty is to make resilience a fundamental part of business strategy.
+One of the most important things any business owner can do to prepare for periods of uncertainty makes resilience a fundamental part of business strategy.
 It's always possible that difficult circumstances - either foreseen or unforeseen - will arise and pose a significant risk to your organisation, so it's wise to plan for adversity as thoroughly as you can.

-Be proactive in your resilience planning and consider how you would deal with a range of possible scenarios.
-This will make you better prepared to respond to various challenges with speed and efficiency, rather than rushing to keep up with a situation that is changing quickly.
+Be proactive in your resilience planning and consider how you would deal with various possible scenarios.
+This will make you better prepared to respond to multiple challenges with speed and efficiency, rather than rushing to keep up with a situation that is changing quickly.